 Health Savings Accounts provide a tax-advantaged foundation for meeting Americans' healthcare costs, but the magnitude of those costs demands creative investment solutions.
-Integrating bitcoin into HSA portfolios offers a promising approach to amplify the growth of healthcare savings and preserve purchasing power in the face of medical inflation.
+Integrating bitcoin into HSA portfolios offers a promising approach to amplify the growth of healthcare savings and preserve purchasing power in the face of rising medical expenditures.
 This strategy aligns with the reality that the status quo is untenable: Americans are projected to spend hundreds of thousands of dollars per person on healthcare over a lifetime (primarily in retirement), and traditional assets may not keep up.
-Bitcoin, with its sound-money properties and historical outperformance, could be the linchpin of a novel approach-one that not only benefits individual savers but also pressures the system toward positive change.
-When patients hold appreciating, debasement-resistant assets and start demanding transparent, direct value for their spending, healthcare providers and insurers may be forced to compete and innovate in ways they currently do not.
+Bitcoin, with its sound-money properties and historical outperformance, could be the linchpin of a new approach-one that not only benefits individual savers but also pressures the system toward positive change.

 Bitcoin in HSAs represents a step toward healthcare self-sovereignty: taking control of the financial means to care for oneself.
 It is a convergence of personal finance and personal health empowerment and responsibility.
-Short-term volatility is the price of admission, but for those with a long-term view, the potential rewards, in both monetary and systemic terms, are massive.
+The short-term volatility is the price of admission, but for those with a long-term view, the potential rewards, in both monetary and systemic terms, are massive.
 By leveraging the HSA's tax shelter and bitcoin's growth, Americans can build a buffer against the oppressive costs of care and perhaps, collectively, drive a healthier future where staying well doesn't mean going broke.